pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

 Use the fields in the *Advanced* tab to configure a connection:

 * Specify the IP address of the server host.
 Using this field to specify the host IP address will avoid a DNS lookup on connection, however it may be useful to specify both a host name and address when using Kerberos, GSSAPI, or SSPI authentication methods, as well as for verify-full SSL certificate verification
+* The DB restriction field allows you to enter an SQL restriction that will be used against the pg_database table to limit the databases that you see.
+For example, you might enter: *live_db test_db* so that only live_db and test_db are shown in the pgAdmin browser.
+Separate entries with a comma or tab as you type.